marcin-krystianc/smuxgen/trunk/release/readme [EN].txt

 	- converting to mp3

 Options:
-  Voice index	- index of SAPI engine
+  Voice	- name of SAPI engine
   Gain	- gain
   Trim	- trim in seconds

 With test button You can check this settings (text from edit box will be read).